Free Trial

 • Five stocks to consider instead of Sasol.

 Shares of Sasol Ltd. (NYSE:SSL - Get Free Report) gapped down prior to trading on Monday after Morgan Stanley downgraded the stock from an overweight rating to an equal weight rating.
 The stock had previously closed at $6.64, but opened at $6.15.
-Sasol shares last traded at $6.20, with a volume of 532,428 shares traded.
+Sasol shares last traded at $6.20, with a volume of 532,428 shares changing hands.

-Get Our Latest Research Report on SSL
+Read Our Latest Stock Report on Sasol

-Sasol Trading Down 6.3%
+Sasol Stock Down 6.3%

-The business has a 50 day moving average price of $5.94 and a 200 day moving average price of $4.81.
-The company has a current ratio of 1.87, a quick ratio of 1.27 and a debt-to-equity ratio of 0.66.
-The company has a market capitalization of $4.03 billion, a P/E ratio of 2.74, a PEG ratio of 0.36 and a beta of 0.81.
+The company has a quick ratio of 1.27, a current ratio of 1.87 and a debt-to-equity ratio of 0.66.
+The stock has a 50 day simple moving average of $5.96 and a 200 day simple moving average of $4.83.
+The stock has a market cap of $4.04 billion, a price-to-earnings ratio of 2.74, a PEG ratio of 0.36 and a beta of 0.80.

 About Sasol